noinarisak/okta-terraform-demo/README.md

 ### Tools

-Terreform CLI instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html).
+Terraform CLI instructions can be found on their [site](https://learn.hashicorp.com/terraform/getting-started/install.html).
 The Okta Provider is still **Community** status which means the binary will NOT automatically be pulled down by `terraform` cli (not yet :crossed_fingers:) unlike AWS, GCP, etc. We must manually install the provider.

 Instructions to install the Okta Provider:

 * WARNING: `terraform` cli must be installed first. :smiley:
-* Download the latest plugin [here](https://github.com/articulate/terraform-provider-okta/releases), selecting the zip file associated with your OS and unzip. (ie. `terraform-provider-okta-darwin-amd64.zip` for MacOS)
+* Download the latest [plugin](https://github.com/articulate/terraform-provider-okta/releases), selecting the zip file associated with your OS and unzip. (ie. `terraform-provider-okta-darwin-amd64.zip` for MacOS)
 * Move the binary file to the your `~/.terraform.d/plugins` on MacOS/Linux or `%APPDATA%\terraform.d\plugins` on Windows. *NOTE*: You may have to create the `plugins` folder.

 Validate install: